Kimskogfelter/CI-PP5-Frontend-Nerdalert/README.md

 ## Deployment
 ## Heroku Deployment

-This project was also deployed to Heroku.com.
+This project was deployed to Heroku.com.
 The following steps shows how you do it:

-1. Start by creating a account on Herokus website

-2. Then log in to your account and create the app for your website

-3. When the app is created go to the settings tab

-4. Reveal the config vars and add a KEY of DISABLE_COLLECTSTATIC, and a VALUE of 1

-5. In your IDEs terminal pip install gunicorn~=20.1

-6. In your IDE use this command: "pip freeze --local > requirements.txt" to update your requirements.txt file with the installed gunicorn

-7. Create a file in your root directory named Procfile, it needs to be the same directory as your requirements.txt

-8. In your procfile add this text: "web: gunicorn my_project.wsgi"

-9. Change "my_project" to the name of your own project

-10. Open your settings.py file and change your DEBUG settings to False.
-It should always be False when deploying your project to Heroku!

-11. In your settings.py under the ALLOWED_HOSTS add this text ",'.herokuapp'"

-12. Now git add, commit and push all the changes to Github
+* Navigate to heroku and create an account
+* Click the new button in the top right corner
+* Select create new app
+* Enter app name
+* Select region and click create app
+* Click the resources tab and search for Heroku Postgres
+* Select hobby dev and continue

-13. Return to your Heroku dashboard and go to the deploy tab
+* Click the deploy tab

-14. Choose to connect your Heroku account to your Github account

-15. When your Heroku account is connected to your Github account search for your project repo name and choose it

-16. Then scroll down to the bottom of the page and click on the "deploy branch" button to start a manual deployment

-17. When the deployment is done you'll see a "View" button at the bottom of the page

-18. Press that button to view your deployed app
+* Scroll down to Connect to GitHub and sign in / authorize when prompted
+* In the search box, find the repositoy you want to deploy and click connect
+* Scroll down to Manual deploy and choose the main branch
+* Click deploy

 <hr>
 <br>